 In accordance with the requirement of FAC section 12838 for DPR to adopt necessary control measures to protect pollinator health, DPR has continued to review data and consult with experts and other stakeholders to help inform potential mitigation decisions.
-As a result, DPR has drafted a regulation proposal for neonicotinoid uses on specific agricultural crops and crop groups.
+DPR contracted with the California Department of Food and Agriculture (CDFA) Office of Pesticide Consultation and Analysis to provide an economic analysis of various proposed mitigation alternatives.